 Office 365 A3

-Requirements for Office 365 Advanced Threat Protection (ATP)
+Requirements for Microsoft Defender for Office 365

 Each feature is listed below.
 When Exchange Online is mentioned, it typically refers to the Office 365 Enterprise service family.

-|Configuration, Protection, and Detection|
+|Configuration, protection, and detection|

 |Safe Links in Teams||Yes||Yes||Yes|